Perceptions & Personal Branding

 To give you an example.
 A concrete slab is less appealing to people of wealth, than a marble slab.
 Other than the fractional price difference in sourcing a marble slab over a concrete one, the main value difference comes from the objects prior context.
 Which, in this example, is marble’s sustained association with people of wealth.

 If you’re aware of this association, it can then be utilised to evoke a feeling of wealth to your customers.
-The marble floor that lines the entrance to your office is conveying a very different impression compared to if it was lined with concrete.
+The marble floor that lines the entrance to your office is conveying a very different impression compared to if it was lined with concrete or wood.

 This concept is important to understand because a good brand should convey its values though everything it touches.
 By defining ‘your’ values you can start to live your brand in every way, not only in your work, but through purchasing decisions, language, and anything else that will ultimately help to reinforce the vision you wish to create.
 This in turn will attract the kinds of customers you wish to work with, that you can then build trust with and ultimately make money from in the long run.